apache/velocity-engine/test/misc/README.txt

          Usage: ./dump.sh ../templates/test.vm

 test.sh: This script is used for command line testing of .vm files.
-         Note: this script is not a replacement for the core testing suite.
+         Note: this script is not a replacement for the engine testing suite.
 It is simply a convinence script/class for the developers.

 thanks!